alice-xiyan/HTAM/README.md

 <details>
   <summary>What did I do after class</summary>

-  1. Process the 3D scan result and export it as a printable file, i named it as ['THE QUEEN'S KNIGHT'](https://github.com/alice-xiyan/HTAM/blob/main/0923%EF%BD%9CHow%20I%20make%20'THE%20QUEEN'S%20KNIGHT'.md)
+  1. Process the 3D scan result and export it as a printable file, i named it as [**'THE QUEEN'S KNIGHT'**](https://github.com/alice-xiyan/HTAM/blob/main/0923%EF%BD%9CHow%20I%20make%20'THE%20QUEEN'S%20KNIGHT'.md)
-  2. Using small 3D printer to print it out and here's [the document](https://github.com/alice-xiyan/HTAM/blob/main/0923%EF%BD%9CHow%20I%20make%20'THE%20QUEEN'S%20KNIGHT'.md).
+  2. Using small 3D printer to print it out and here's [**the document**](https://github.com/alice-xiyan/HTAM/blob/main/0923%EF%BD%9CHow%20I%20make%20'THE%20QUEEN'S%20KNIGHT'.md).

 </details>